intel-iot-devkit/joule-code-samples/earthquake-detector-js/README.md

 ## Introduction

-This earthquake detector application is part of a series of how-to Intel® Internet of Things (IoT) code sample exercises using the Intel® IoT Developer Kit, Intel® Gross Tete TuChuck development platform, cloud platforms, APIs, and other technologies.
+This earthquake detector application is part of a series of how-to Intel® Internet of Things (IoT) code sample exercises using the Intel® IoT Developer Kit, Intel® Joule development platform development platform, cloud platforms, APIs, and other technologies.

 From this exercise, developers will learn how to:<br>
-- Connect the Intel® Gross Tete TuChuck development platform, a computing platform designed for prototyping and producing IoT and wearable computing products.<br>
+- Connect the Intel® Joule development platform, a computing platform designed for prototyping and producing IoT and wearable computing products.<br>
-- Interface with the Intel® Gross Tete TuChuck platform IO and sensor repository using MRAA and UPM from the Intel® IoT Developer Kit, a complete hardware and software solution to help developers explore the IoT and implement innovative projects.<br>
+- Interface with the Intel® Joule development platform IO and sensor repository using MRAA and UPM from the Intel® IoT Developer Kit, a complete hardware and software solution to help developers explore the IoT and implement innovative projects.<br>
-- Run this code sample in Intel® XDK IoT Edition, an IDE for creating applications that interact with sensors and actuators, enabling a quick start for developing software for the Intel® Gross Tete TuChuck board or the Intel® Galileo board.<br>
+- Run this code sample in Intel® XDK IoT Edition, an IDE for creating applications that interact with sensors and actuators, enabling a quick start for developing software for the Intel® Joule Module carrier board or the Intel® Galileo board.<br>
 - Invoke the services of the United States Geological Survey (USGS) API for accessing earthquake data.

 ## What it is

-Using an Intel® Gross Tete TuChuck board, this project lets you create an earthquake detector that:<br>
+Using an Intel® Joule Module carrier board, this project lets you create an earthquake detector that:<br>
 - senses motion using the digital accelerometer.<br>
 - checks live earthquake data, using the USGS API.<br>
 - displays the earthquake on the LCD.